UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 Facebook’s Rights Manager exists to track ownership and usage at scale; you’re building a lightweight version of that idea for your restaurant.

 In Yummify, upload the original photo into a UGC collection and copy those notes into the description or a simple naming convention like: dish_guesthandle_use-web-social-delivery_2025-11-19.
+This restaurant photo workflow keeps your team aligned.
 That way anyone on your team knows what’s allowed before they start editing.

 Ethical UGC intake checklist